Course overview

 Participation requirements

-All Online enrolled students, or students enrolled online in specified units, are required to participate in campus-based learning activities at Waurn Ponds (Geelong) during intensive week each trimester to ensure that graduates possess and have demonstrated the minimum necessary knowledge and skill base, engineering application abilities, and professional skills, values and attitudes at successful completion of the course to be sufficiently prepared to enter professional engineering practice.
+All students enrolled in online learning, whether a degree or specified units, are required to participate in campus-based learning activities at Waurn Ponds (Geelong) during intensive week each trimester.
+This ensures that graduates possess and have demonstrated the minimum necessary knowledge and skill base, engineering application abilities, and professional skills, values and attitudes at successful completion of the course to be sufficiently prepared to enter professional engineering practice.

 Placement can occur at any time, including during standard holiday breaks.
 Learn about key dates at Deakin.